h2oai/h2o-llmstudio/documentation/docs/get-started/set-up-llm-studio.md

 H2O LLM Studio requires the following minimum requirements:

-- A machine with Ubuntu 16.04+
+- A machine with Ubuntu 16.04+ with atleast one recent Nvidia GPU
-- At least one recent Nvidia GPU with Nvidia drivers version >= 470.57.02
+- Nvidia drivers v470.57.02 or a later version

 :::info
 Atleast 24GB of GPU memory is recommended for larger models.